NLTP/Rules/README.md

 ___
 ### Article III - Drafting
 #### _Section A - General draft information_
-- (1) The NLTP draft will be conducted in two parts.
-The first part will be an auction draft, followed by a snake draft.
+- (1) The NLTP draft will be conducted in three parts.
+The first part will be an A-team auction draft, followed by a B-team auction draft and concluding with a snake draft which continues until all players have been assigned to a team.
+   + (a) In the A-team auction teams will draft until they have filled 4 roster spots (3 players drafted).
+   + (b) In the B-team auction teams will draft until they have filled 4 B-team roster spots (4 players drafted, 8 roster spots filled).
 - (2) The draft date and time will be announced on /r/NLTP by the CRC.
 Captains are expected to arrive early to the draft and otherwise communicate their availability.
-#### _Section B - The auction draft_
+#### _Section B - The auction drafts_
 - (1) Seasons with traditional captaincy (DPC, IPC, IPC, NPCb).
-   + (a) TagCoins (TCs):
+   + (a) TagCoins (TC):
+      - (i) There will be two forms of TagCoins, ATC and BTC.
+         * (1) ATC = A-team TagCoin
+         * (2) BTC = B-team TagCoin
-      - (i) Each team will receive a budget of TagCoins determined by the CRC on a case-by-case basis.
+      - (ii) Each team will receive a budget of ATC determined by the CRC on a case-by-case basis.
          * (1) Potential budgets will be separated into tiers that each team can be assigned to.
          * (2) The tier a team is placed into will be determined by the strength of the first player on the roster (i.e. DPC or prelim pick).
          * (3) Each tier may have any number of teams assigned to it including zero teams.
-         * (4) The highest tier will be 100 TCs.
+         * (4) The highest tier will be 100 ATC
+      - (iii) Each team will recieve 100 BTC.
-      - (ii) Trades, including those involving TCs, are allowed during the draft.
+      - (iv) Trades, including those involving TC, are allowed during the draft.
+      - (v) ATC and BTC are distinct and may not be exchanged for each other.
+         * (1) Players selected in the A-team auction draft may not be traded for BTC.
-      - (iii) The order of picks in the snake draft will be determined by TCs remaining at the end of the draft, as described in Article 3, Section 3, Part 1.
+      - (vi) The order of nominations in the B-team auction draft will be determined by ATC remaining at the end of the A-team auction draft, as described in [Article 3, Section C, Part 1.](#section-c---the-snake-draft)
-      - (iv) Remaining TCs are destroyed at the conclusion of the draft and may not be carried into the season in any way.
+      - (vii) Remaining TC are destroyed at the conclusion of each draft and may not be carried forward in any way.
-      - (v) TC penalties may be applied by the CRC and/or League Manager at their discretion for captains misbehaving, misusing draft tools, or otherwise impeding the flow of the draft.
+      - (viii) TC penalties may be applied by the CRC and/or League Manager at their discretion for captains misbehaving, misusing draft tools, or otherwise impeding the flow of the draft.
-      - (vi) TCs may not be spent to remove a player from a roster and replace them on the draft board.
+      - (ix) TC may not be spent to remove a player from a roster and replace them on the draft board.
    + (b) Nominations:
       - (i) Captains will be responsible for submitting nominations for their team unless otherwise communicated with the CRC.
 The CRC reserves the right to decline any non-captain from submitting nominations at their discretion, but will work with captains if they have difficulty finding a replacement.
-      - (ii) The nomination order will be randomly assigned and repeated in the same order upon completion of each round.
+      - (ii) The A-team nomination order will be randomly assigned and repeated in the same order upon completion of each round.
       - (iii) Nomination spots may not be traded.
-      - (iv) Nominations will continue until each team has exactly 5 players.
+      - (iv) Nominations will continue until each team has exactly 4 players.
-      - (v) If a team already has 5 players and they are at the top of the nomination order, their nomination will instead be skipped and continue to the next eligible team.
+      - (v) If a team already has maximum players and they are at the top of the nomination order, their nomination will instead be skipped and continue to the next eligible team.
       - (vi) Nominations have a starting bid.
-The starting bid is chosen by the nominating team and may be anywhere between 0 TCs and that team’s remaining TagCoins.
+The starting bid is chosen by the nominating team and may be anywhere between 0 TC and that team’s remaining TagCoins.
-      - (vii) If a team takes more than 30 seconds to nominate a player, a player may be automatically nominated for them at a starting bid of 0 TCs.
+      - (vii) If a team takes more than 30 seconds to nominate a player, a player may be automatically nominated for them at a starting bid of 0 TC.
 The player will be the top undrafted player on the draft packet.
 - (2) Seasons with General Managers
-   + (a) TagCoins (TCs):
+   + (a) TagCoins (TC):
       - (i) Each team will receive an equal budget of TagCoins determined by the CRC.
-      - (ii) Trades involving TCs during the draft are allowed.
+      - (ii) Trades involving TC during the draft are allowed.
-      - (iii) The order of picks in the snake draft will be determined by TCs remaining at the end of the draft, as described in Article 3, Section 3, Part 1.
+      - (iii) The order of picks in the snake draft will be determined by TC remaining at the end of the draft, as described in [Article 3, Section C, Part 1.](#section-c---the-snake-draft)
       - (iv) Remaining TCs are destroyed at the conclusion of the draft and may not be carried into the season in any way.
    + (b) Nominations:
       - (i) General Managers will be responsible for submitting nominations for their team unless otherwise communicated with the CRC.
 The CRC reserves the right to decline any non-GM from submitting nominations at their discretion, but will work with GMs if they have difficulty finding a replacement.